RiickyRiick/product-review-card/README.md

 }
 ```

---After all this eveything else was very easy to execute, i.e., fonts, color, font size, line-height, and the rest of the samll details.
+--After all this, everything else was very easy to execute, i.e., fonts, color, font size, line-height, and the rest of the small details.